 In this roundup, I’ll go through 111 Social Media Tips that you can implement today.

-So far 35 of the books I’ve read have been on the subject of social media marketing.
+35 of the books I read have been on the subject of social media marketing.

 I took notes on every single one, and I wanted to share all the key takeaways so that other small and medium-sized businesses can benefit.

-Read until the end to see my favorite books at the end, and I’ll link to books when I cite something specific.
+Read until the end to see my favorite books.
+I will also link to books when I cite something specific.